andrewferlitsch/Gap/docs/specs/vision_spec.md

 3. Added support for specifying (min,max,n) for Image Augmentation.

 **Gap v0.9.3 (alpha)**
-1. Added converting to numpy arrays and one hot encoding of labels for Image split getter
+1. Added converting to numpy arrays and one hot encoding of labels for Image split getter.
+2. Added raw setting to config parameter.

 Proprietary Information
 Copyright ©2018, Epipog, All Rights Reserved